agroecometrics package

 Parameters:

-• df – The DataFrame that Growing Degree Days was calculated on.
+• gdd – The Growing Degree Days that occured

 • file_path – A Path object representing the output file path.